publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch34/m__us_usc_t25_s3210.md

     (h) __Contract evaluation and annual report__

-    Each recipient of funds awarded pursuant to subsection (a) of this section shall—
+    Each recipient of funds awarded pursuant to subsection (a) shall—

         (1)